corda/corda-runtime-os/applications/tools/p2p-test/p2p-configuration-publisher/README.md

 --keyStorePassword password \
 --port 3123
 ```
-The `keyStore` is valid stores used in the integration tests.
+The `keyStore` is a valid store used in the integration tests.

 Or, one can load the configuration from an arguments file.
 For example, from [gateway-args-example](gateway-args-example.txt):
 ```bash